 Trend Micro is a bit easier to use and offers lower prices (but its extra features aren’t great).
 If you’re on a budget and want the essential protections, go with Trend Micro.

 Norton vs. Trend Micro: Malware Protection

-Norton’s malware scanner uses heuristic analysis, machine learning, and a huge malware database to detect both known and emerging threats.
+Norton’s malware scanner is great.
+It uses heuristic analysis, machine learning, and a huge malware database to detect both known and emerging threats.

-I tested Norton’s malware scanner by hiding over 1,000 malware samples on my Windows 11 PC and running a full system scan.
+I like that Norton has perfect malware detection.
+I tested its antivirus scanner by hiding over 1,000 malware samples on my Windows 11 PC and running a full system scan.
 These samples included trojans, worms, rootkits, and more.
 Norton’s full system scan detected 100% of the samples and only took 40 minutes to complete.
 I was impressed that the scan didn’t slow down my PC either.

-Norton’s real-time protection also blocked every malware sample I tried to download, including those hidden in zipped files and encrypted folders — which is very impressive.
+Norton’s real-time protection blocked all malware samples I tried to download, including those hidden in zipped files and encrypted folders — which is very impressive.

-Trend Micro’s malware scanner uses both machine learning and signature-based analysis to protect your computer from malware.
+Trend Micro’s malware scanner is also pretty good.
+It uses both machine learning and signature-based analysis to protect your computer from malware.
 However, its detection rates aren’t as good as Norton’s.

-I tested Trend Micro’s malware scanner by hiding the same archive containing over 1,000 malware samples on my Windows 11 PC and running a full system scan.
+Trend Micro’s malware scanner detected 97% of my malware samples — good, but not as good as Norton.
+I tested it by hiding the same archive containing over 1,000 malware samples on my Windows 11 PC and running a full system scan.
 Like Norton, Trend Micro’s full system scan completed in 40 minutes.
-However, it only detected 97% of malware samples as opposed to Norton’s 100% malware detection rate.

 That said, I really like Trend Micro’s real-time protection.
 It detected just as many malicious files as Norton did — including those that target browser extensions.